nalmadi/fix8/README.md

 2. **Create a Virtual Environment:**

-    It's recommended to use a virtual environment to manage dependencies and isolate your project's environment.
-If you don't have `virtualenv` installed, you can install it using pip:
+    It's recommended to use a virtual environment to manage dependencies and isolate your project's environment:

     ```bash
-    pip install virtualenv
-    ```

-    Then, create a virtual environment:

-    ```bash
-    virtualenv venv
+    python -m venv myvenv
     ```

     Activate the virtual environment: